PrestaShop/statssearch/Readme.md

 ## About

-Adds a tab to the Stats dashboard, showing which keywords have been searched by your store\'s visitors.
+Enrich your stats, add a tab showing what keywords have been searched by your visitors.

 ## Reporting issues